smr-dalli/ai-strive-exercises/M4/d2/readme.md

 Conclusion:

-There are a lot of missing values in Street Number Suffix column, There exists few suffix but not recorded.
+There are a lot of missing values in Street Number Suffix column, it does not exists.

 They were not recorded in Zipcode column.